abiolarasheed/fabobjects/README.md

 Sysadmin is not so fun for everyone and command line could be intimidating for some developers.
 Different operating systems do things differently and everyone of them seems to require a steep learning curve.
-I wanted to create a simple python library where any python developer manage any os and deploy apps to the server without the need of understanding the underlining system.
+I wanted to create a simple python library where any python developer can manage any os and deploy apps to the server without the need of understanding the underlining system.

 ## App Description